'Inherent Vice' and the Complicated Protagonists of Paul Thomas Anderson

 You won’t really know what happens in Inherent Vice after seeing it just once.

 I don’t say this to condescend, or to imply that the stoner-comedy-mystery is an impenetrable mindfuck in the vein of David Lynch’s strangest works.
-But that being said, this is a new release from one of our brightest, boldest, and ballsiest directors—a filmmaker who recently concluded his epic exegesis of the founding of Scientology by having Philip Seymour Hoffman croon an unnervingly icy rendition of “On a Slow Boat to China” as a form of pseudo-seduction.
+But that being said, this is a new release from one of our brightest, boldest, and ballsiest directors – a filmmaker who recently concluded his epic exegesis on the founding of Scientology by having Philip Seymour Hoffman croon an unnervingly icy rendition of “On a Slow Boat to China” as a form of pseudo-seduction.

-Anderson followed up that film with a self-described take on Count Dracula—the epic pseudo-Western There Will Be Blood, which finds a modern heir to Bram Stoker’s ghoul in the form of a psychotically motivated oilman named Daniel Plainview.
-In dissecting his intent, Anderson told American Cinematographer magazine, “I just had it in my head, underneath it all, that we were making a horror film.”
-By the time we see Plainview, bloodied bowling pin in hand, lurched over the limp body of his fiercest competition during the film’s darkly hilarious finale, Anderson’s explanation becomes increasingly understandable.
+Anderson followed up that film with a self-described take on Count Dracula – the epic pseudo-Western There Will Be Blood, which finds a modern heir to Bram Stoker’s ghoul in the form of a psychotically motivated oilman named Daniel Plainview.
+In dissecting his intent, Anderson told American Cinematographer magazine, “I just had it in my head, underneath it all, that we were making a horror film”.
+By the time we see Plainview, bloodied bowling pin in hand, lurched over the limp body of his fiercest competition during in the film’s darkly hilarious finale, Anderson’s explanation becomes increasingly understandable.

 Inherent Vice is a whole movie that operates on this wavelength.
 It’s as much of a deconstruction of Raymond Chandler as it is an old-fashioned gags-and-stunts picture, in the vein of the madcap spoof movies of David Zucker, Jim Abrahams, and Jerry Zucker (the architects of Police Squad, Airplane, and Top Secret).
 It’s a whacked-out farce that features Martin Short as a coke-addled corrupt dentist, while also doubling as a stripped-down look at the loneliness that motivates the entire genre of film noir, that sense of a culture gasping its dying breaths.